UG vs GmbH: a comparison of legal forms

 GmbH: for larger businesses and investors

-Companies that require higher creditworthiness, want more trust from banks and business partners, or plan larger investments should establish a GmbH.
-The €25,000 minimum capital implies more seriousness and makes credit approval and negotiations with investors easier.
-The GmbH also offers flexible structuring options and is well established in the German business environment.
+Companies that require higher creditworthiness to appeal to banks and business partners, or plan larger investments should establish a GmbH.
+The €25,000 minimum capital conveys professionalism and makes credit approval and negotiations with investors easier.

 From UG to GmbH